Social commerce strategies: from browsing to buying on social media

 Clickforest logo

-👉 Or ask your question via the contact form, email frederiek@clickforest.com or call +32 473 84 66 27.
+📧 Prefer to email?
+Send your question to frederiek@clickforest.com or call +32 473 84 66 27

 Frequently asked questions about social commerce

-• Starting SMEs can begin with a monthly budget of €1,000-3,000 including content creation, tools, and paid promotion.
+• Starting SMEs can begin with a monthly budget of €1,000-3,000, including content creation, tools, and paid promotion.
 Larger budgets (€5,000-15,000 per month) enable faster growth through professional content and more extensive influencer partnerships.

 • Absolutely.
 Social commerce works best as a complement to your existing e-commerce strategy.
-Use social platforms for product discovery and engagement, while your webshop provides the full product information and checkout experience.
+Use social platforms for product discovery and engagement, while your webshop provides full product information and the checkout experience.

-• Influencer marketing can be very effective, but it is not required.
+• Influencer marketing can be very effective, but it is not mandatory.
 Start with micro-influencers in your niche who have authentic connections with their followers.
 A budget of €500-2,000 per month can already yield good results with the right influencers.

 • Partially, yes.
 You can use chatbots for frequently asked questions, automate content planning, and set up basic customer service responses.
 However, authentic interaction and community management still require human involvement for optimal results.